 This section is for Peer Supporters and Clinicians (non-therapists).
-Please find below suggestions for professional development to strengthen your practice and delivery of EFFT theory and interventions:
+Please find below suggestions for professional development to strengthen your practice and delivery of EFFT theory and interventions followed by the Framework for EFFT Practice.

 1. Didactic/experiential training (recommended six days) by certified EFFT trainers